 Are you planning on buying vacant land to build?
-Do you need a land equity loan?
+A land equity loan can help you complete the build.

 You’ll need to provide the lender with a valuation of the land (at your own cost) and mention how long ago you purchased it.